An in-depth report on the causes, diagnosis, treatment, and prevention of cirrhosis.

 Functions of the Liver

 The liver is the largest internal organ in the body.
 In a healthy adult, it weighs about 3 pounds.
-The liver is wedge-shaped, with the top part wider than the bottom.
 It is located below the diaphragm and occupies the entire upper right side of the abdomen.

-Processing Healthful Nutrients.The liver processes (metabolizes) and stores all of the nutrients the body requires, including sugars, fats, minerals (iron and copper) and vitamins.
+Processing Healthful Nutrients.The liver processes (metabolizes) and stores all of the nutrients the body requires, including sugars, fats, minerals (like iron and copper) and vitamins.

 Producing Proteins.The liver is the body's "factory" where many important proteins, such as albumin, are made.
 The liver also produces essential proteins for blood clotting.